saintleocom/git-and-github-fundamentals-sujithkumar19/README.md

 # database
 Git is a dispersed Version Control System (VCS), and that implies it is a valuable device for effectively following changes to your code, working together, and sharing.
 - This is Sujith Kumar.
-- My hobbies are playing cricket
+- My hobbies are playing cricket and reading novels.
 - Gain knowledge on new technologies
+-